Guide to Automobile Service Contracts, Extended Warranties and Other Repair Agreements

-- Get as much information as you can from the claim administrator about why it is denying your claim.
-(While we refer in this section to the "claim administrator," or simply "administrator," you may be dealing either directly with the Obligor, or with a claim administrator hired by the Obligor.)
-Ask which specific provisions of the repair agreement the administrator is using to deny your claim.
-Ask what the administrator's evidence is that those provisions apply to your repair.
-For example, if the administrator says it will not pay to repair your engine, and the engine is covered by the repair agreement, ask which exclusions are being used to deny the claim.
-If the administrator says the engine overheated, and the agreement does not cover overheating, ask what evidence the claim administrator has that the car overheated.
-Make detailed notes of what the administrator tells you, and try to get the reasons for a claim denial in writing from the administrator.
+- Get as much information as you can from the obligor or claim administrator about why it is denying your claim.
+(While we refer in this section to the “claim administrator,” or simply “administrator,” you may be dealing either directly with the Obligor, or with a claim administrator hired by a Dealer-Obligor.)
+Ask which specific provisions of the repair agreement the obligor or administrator is using to deny your claim.
+Ask what the obligor or administrator’s evidence is that those provisions apply to your repair.
+For example, if the obligor or administrator says it will not pay to repair your engine, and the engine is covered by the repair agreement, ask which exclusions are being used to deny the claim.
+If the obligor or administrator says the engine overheated, and the agreement does not cover overheating, ask what evidence the obligor or claim administrator has that the car overheated.
+Make detailed notes of what the obligor or administrator tells you, and try to get the reasons for a claim denial in writing from the obligor or administrator.
 If the vehicle has been inspected, obtain a copy of the inspection report.

 - Get as much information as you can from the mechanic or service writer at the repair shop where your car will be fixed.
-Does the mechanic/service writer disagree with the administrator?
+Does the mechanic/ service writer disagree with the obligor or administrator?
 If so, why?
 For example, does the mechanic think there is no evidence that the car overheated?
-What does the mechanic or service writer think about the supposed evidence of overheating described by the administrator?
+What does the mechanic or service writer think about the supposed evidence of overheating described by the obligor or administrator?
 Try to get the mechanic/service writer to put his/her evaluation in writing.
-If that is not possible, make detailed notes of what the mechanic/service writer tells you.
+If that is not possible, make detailed notes of what the mechanic/ service writer tells you.

-- If the administrator still refuses to pay for the repair, or to pay as much as you believe should be paid, you might need to pay for some or all of the repair yourself and try to get reimbursed from the obligor or backup insurance company later.
-However, before having the repair started, make sure the administrator has either inspected the car, or told you that the administrator does not need to inspect it.
+- If the obligor or administrator still refuses to pay for the repair, or to pay as much as you believe should be paid, you might need to pay for some or all of the repair yourself and try to get reimbursed from the obligor or backup insurance company later.
+However, before having the repair started, make sure the obligor or administrator has either inspected the car, or told you that the obligor or administrator does not need to inspect it

 - If an insurance company denies your appeal, you may seek assistance from the CDI.
-Please see the “Talk to Us” section for contact information you can use to file a complaint with the Department.
+Please see the “File a Complaint” section on the CDI Web site (Getting Help (ca.gov)) for contact information you can use to file a complaint with the Department.

 - You may also wish to seek assistance from an attorney, and/or may choose to file a lawsuit in small claims court against the obligor (if your claim is $10,000 or less).